 a message payload which contains the data that Mule processes

-The Mule message object, which contains the Mule message may also contain variables .
-The following sections examine the message header, payload and variables before the message encounters the DataMapper transformer in the above example.
+The Mule message object, which contains the Mule message itself, may also contain variables.
+The following sections examine the message header, payload and variable before the message encounters the DataMapper transformer.

 To access this information about the state of the message header and payload, we set breakpoints on the message processors in the application, then ran the application in debug mode in Studio.
 Studio’s Visual Debugger displays the messages’s header and payload information in the Mule Debugger Console, below the canvas.

 Learn more about how to examine the state of your messages using the Visual Debugger.

 The Message (see image below) contains data from the header of the message (i.e. metadata).
 In this example, you can see the message’s identifiers and determine if there are attachments, which would be arrays if they existed.